Pacman1984/backtestbuddy/README.md

 Welcome to the official documentation for BacktestBuddy!

-> **Note:** The following features are currently under development and not yet implemented:

 BacktestBuddy is an open-source Python package for backtesting various trading and betting strategies, including:

 - Sports betting (✅ Done)